Armed Trump supporters at Florida polling site were off-duty guards and had not been hired, officials say

 Late Wednesday, the top elections administrator in Pinellas County, Julie Marcus (R), said the two armed people had told sheriff’s deputies that they were hired by the Trump campaign.
 She said generally that voter intimidation would not be tolerated.

-On Thursday, Thurston said the tent was 250 feet from the polling site, beyond the perimeter where campaign signs and guns are not permitted.
+Thurston said Thursday that the tent was 250 feet from the polling site, beyond the perimeter where campaign signs and guns are not permitted.
 Pinellas County Sheriff Bob Gualtieri (R) said the off-duty guards had done nothing illegal.

 The Trump campaign denied that it had hired the pair, and Gualtieri said at a news conference that there was no evidence that it had.